The Role of Application Discovery in Cloud Migration

 What is Application Discovery?

-The rise of multi-tenant database management systems further adds complexity to application discovery.
+The rise of multi-tenant database management systems further complicates application discovery.
 With systems supporting multiple isolated databases, understanding the nature of an application environment becomes a challenge as resources are shared.
-Without a tool capable of expressing the diverse components and their complex relationships, it would be difficult to map out the dependencies among the different components and their underlying infrastructure.
+Without a tool capable of expressing the diverse components and their complex relationships, it would be difficult to map out the dependencies among the components and their underlying infrastructure.

 What is the Importance of Application Discovery in Cloud Migration?